featured image

 )

-# DON'T DO THIS - Blocks forever if no data!
+# Wrong — blocks forever if there's no data

 while True: